 Using IHttpClientFactory can improve performance by 43%!

-Knowing this limitation and realising that HttpClient’s are being used more from servers because of microservices, the .NET Core team have come up with IHttpClientFactory.
+Knowing this limitation and realising that HttpClient is being used more from servers because of microservices, the .NET Core team have come up with IHttpClientFactory.

-A implementation of IHttpClientFactory makes use of connection pooling, and HttpClient’s are disposed of after a specified time.
-This resolves the socket exhaustion issue as it controls how many sockets get left in the TIME_WAIT state, and because the connections do get disposed we get DNS updates when a new HttpClient is created in the pool.
+An implementation of IHttpClientFactory makes use of connection pooling, and HttpClient's are disposed of after a specified time.
+This resolves the socket exhaustion issue as it controls how many sockets get left in the TIME_WAIT state, and because the connections do get disposed, we get DNS updates when a new HttpClient is created in the pool.

 If you want to learn more about IHttpClientFactory read @stevejgordon excellent blog post.